Graphite: Other names

 Historically, graphite was called black lead or plumbago.
 Plumbago was commonly used in its massive mineral form.
 Both of these names arise from confusion with the similar-appearing lead ores, particularly galena.
 The Latin word for lead, plumbum, gave its name to the English term for this grey metallic-sheened mineral and even to the leadworts or plumbagos, plants with flowers that resemble this colour.

 The term black lead usually refers to a powdered or processed graphite, matte black in color.

 Abraham Gottlob Werner coined the name graphite ("writing stone") in 1789.
-He attempted to clear up the confusion between molybdena, plumbago and black lead after Carl Wilhelm Scheele in 1778 proved that there are at least three different minerals.
+He attempted to clear up the confusion between molybdena, plumbago and black lead after Carl Wilhelm Scheele in 1778 proved that these were at least three different minerals.
 Scheele's analysis showed that the chemical compounds molybdenum sulfide (molybdenite), lead(II) sulfide (galena) and graphite were three different soft black minerals.

-Uses of natural graphite
+Uses

 Natural graphite is mostly used for refractories, batteries, steelmaking, expanded graphite, brake linings, foundry facings, and lubricants.